gaojunxuan/complexity_notes/README.md

 # Notes on Theory of Computation, Computability, and Complexity

-These notes cover topics commonly taught in an undergraduate introductory algorithm courses.
-They are loosely based on the lectures from CSC373 at the University of Toronto.
+These notes cover topics commonly taught in an undergraduate theory of computation or complexity theory course.
+They are loosely based on the lectures from CSC463 at the University of Toronto.
 I also consulted various sources when making those notes.
 See more in the bibliography section of the notes.

 ## Topics Covered